Arbaz2000/sukwal-community-website/ADMIN_SETUP.md

 # Admin Panel Setup

-This guide will help you set up the admin panel for the Sukwal Community Website.
+This guide will help you set up the admin panel for the Sukhwal Community Website.

 ## Prerequisites